 Choline supplement dosage can vary depending upon the size and nutritional needs of the individual.
 Adult women should take around 425 mg daily, while men can benefit from taking 550 mg.
 Pregnant women can benefit from taking a considerably higher choline supplement dosage.
 As always, it’s best to consult a doctor or naturopath before starting any vitamin or supplement regimen.

 Clearly, choline should be within the product line of every vitamin and supplement company.
-It is also used in a lot of private label hair products.
+It is also used in a lot of white label hair products.
 Folate is also linked with optimal cholate performance within the body, so as a vitamin and supplement manufacturer you might consider combining these compounds into an even more effective and beneficial supplement.

 Sources: 1. https://draxe.com/what-is-choline/